 \subsection{Kilonova Light-Curves}

 To analyze the kilonova signal associated with our NSbh simulation, we perform radiative transfer simulations using the 3D Monte Carlo code \possis~\cite{Bulla:2019muo}.
-Specifically, we use the latest version of the code \citep{Bulla:2022mwo} that employs heating-rate libraries \citep{Rosswog2022}, thermalization efficiencies \citep{Barnes:2016umi} and wavelength- and time-dependent opacities \citep{Tanaka:2019iqp} that depend on local properties of the ejecta as density, temperature, $Y_{\rm e}$, and velocity.
+Specifically, we use the latest version of the code \citep{Bulla:2022mwo} that employs heating-rate libraries \citep{Rosswog2022}, thermalization efficiencies \citep{Barnes:2016umi}, and wavelength- and time-dependent opacities \citep{Tanaka:2019iqp} that depend on local properties of the ejecta as density, temperature, $Y_{\rm e}$, and velocity.
 We extract the ejecta at $\sim 8$~ms after the merger from the NHbh$_{\rm R2}$ simulation and use it as input to \possis\ (see Appendix~\ref{app:possis}).
 The light curves are presented in Fig.~\ref{fig:lc}.
 We show the light curves in optical and infrared bands as well as the bolometric luminosity $L_{\rm bol}$.
 While the light curves in the infrared peak (about $-15$~mag) after about $2$ to $3$~days and decrease sharply after about $10$~days, the light curves in the optical bands are much fainter (about $-12$~mag to $-13$~mag at $1$~day after the merger) and decline quite early.
 Since the numerical noise for the optical light curves is relatively high, we will focus our discussion mostly on the J, H, and K bands.
-These light curves are the more prominent ones, because we consider only the dynamical ejecta which is lanthanide-rich (see Appendix~\ref{app:possis}) and thus cause the emission to peak in infrared bands.
-Other ejecta components which form at later time scales and may shine more in optical filters are neglected at this point.
+These light curves are the more prominent ones because we consider only the dynamical ejecta, which is lanthanide-rich (see Appendix~\ref{app:possis}) and thus causes the emission to peak in infrared bands.
+Other ejecta components that form at later time scales and may emit more in optical filters are neglected at this point.
+Also, due to the low mass of the disk compared to the mass of the tidal ejecta, the disk outflow ejecta will be a subdominant component of the kilonova emission.
 We note that \possis\ assumes a homologous expansion to model the outflowing material, which, however, may not be present already at $8$~ms after the merger \cite{Kawaguchi:2020vbf,Kawaguchi:2022bub,Neuweiler:2022eum}.